 Start with a Watertight Solid

-You want to start with a good quality model because if there are any missing faces or bad geometry, you will not have a watertight model, and all 3D printers require a watertight model.
-‘Watertight’ means that you could take all the outside faces of the model and if that body were filled with water, no water would leak out.
+‘Watertight’ means that if the model were filled with water, no water would leak out; no faces are missing, there are no gaps between edges.
 If a face is missing, or there is a gap between any edges, the model is not watertight; and that’s one reason why starting with the highest quality CAD file you can get your hands on is important.

 STL Output Settings